vccw/vccw.github.io/artsfest_apply.md

 ## Timeline

-Deadline for entry has been extended to October 31, 2014.
+Deadline for entry has been extended to November 10th.

-Notification of acceptance for submissions before October 20th will be emailed by Oct.
-31st.
-Notifications for entries before October 31st will be emailed by November 10th.
+Notification of acceptance for submissions before October 20th will be emailed by November 5th.
+Notifications for entries after October 20th will be provided as soon as possible.
 If not accepted, your booth rental will be refunded.
 Do not phone for confirmation.